 Identity governance seeks to achieve four key objectives:

-IGA allows for the automation of processes that, traditionally, require a large amount of time and labor.
+Identity Governance allows for the automation of processes that, traditionally, require a large amount of time and labor.
 These automations reduce the time IT staff spends on identity governance-related tasks like user access reviews and identity lifecycle management.
-IGA also minimizes wasteful spending as a results of things like orphaned accounts and shadow IT.
+Identity Governance also minimizes wasteful spending as a results of things like orphaned accounts and shadow IT.

 Timely access to resources enables increased productivity, allowing businesses to meet service-level requirements without compromising security or compliance.
 This access also helps to protect against organizations approving audits en masse (aka rubberstamping.)